-b) In respect of whichever system is used the Operator must, at the time the booking is taken, enter therein:

-i. the date and time the booking was received, any subsequent cancellation, and the signature (or in the case of a computer system, the identity) of the person taking the booking;

-ii. the name and address of the hirer;

-iii. the time of the journey, together with the journey date if different from the booking date; the address or name of the premises from which it is to commence (i.e. the point of pick up of the passenger(s)) and the address or place of destination;
+- b)(1) In respect of whichever system is used the Operator must, at the time the booking is taken, enter therein: - i. the date and time the booking was received, any subsequent cancellation, and the signature (or in the case of a computer system, the identity) of the person taking and responding to the booking; - ii. the name and address of the hirer; - iii. the time of the journey, together with the journey date if different from the booking date; the address or name of the premises from which it is to commence (i.e. the point of pick up of the passenger(s)) and the address or place of destination; - iv. the private hire/hackney carriage plate number of the vehicle to be used for the journey and vehicle registration number (personal code systems are not acceptable); - v. the badge number and name of the driver of the vehicle used; - vi. remarks (including details of any sub-contracting to another licensed operator). - vii. the name of the individual(s) that responded to the booking and/or dispatched the vehicle.

+viii. it is accepted that Operators may outsource booking and dispatch functions, but the obligation to protect children and vulnerable adults cannot be passed on.
+Operators are required to produce evidence that comparable protections are applied by the Company to which they outsource these functions and booking records should evidence that the customer was made aware of this prior to the booking being confirmed.